 With my taste being both rhythm and rhyme,

 but a rhythm is a lot easier to find.

 Six lines into my thought-poem (that I

-tion was without both rhyme and reason,
+was without both rhyme and reason;

-and that its contribution, as it were,
+and how its contribution, as it were,

-was, simply, to upset the world’s rhythm.
+was to upsetting the whole world’s rhythm.

 ‘Poetry must disrupt’ is a worthy slogan

 whose poetry is their only disruption),